kaseyzapatka/kaseyzapatka.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-TESTING I am a postdoctoral researcher and lecturer in the Department of Sociology at the University of California, Berkeley.
+I am a postdoctoral researcher and lecturer in the Department of Sociology at the University of California, Berkeley.
 I hold a PhD in Sociology from the City University of New York, The Graduate Center.

 My research examines urban inequality through the lens of housing, neighborhoods, and socioeconomic stratification.
 I have published studies on the [sequence of gentrification](https://journals.sagepub.com/doi/10.1177/0042098020940596), the benefits of New York City’s [rent regulation for stabilized tenants](https://journals.sagepub.com/doi/10.1177/15356841221123762), and patterns of [neighborhood diversification in immigrant cities](https://www.kaseyzapatka.com/publication/russell-sage/).